I Idled in an Electric Car for 12 Hours in the Freezing Cold to See What Would Happen

 Instead of simply backing out into my driveway and beginning the idle, I treated the situation as if I were getting onto the highway.
 I took the car out for a spin first, stopping at the drive-through of a local Starbucks, and then making my way back to my house where I would “sit in traffic” for the next 12 hours.
 I didn’t wear particularly warm clothing or bring any blankets or sleeping bags, I simply dressed like I thought I’d be getting out of the car soon.

 Before receiving the Mach-E, I had a chance to chat with Ford’s Dickson to get some insight into the vehicle, hear her predictions and get some pointers about running the EV in the freezing cold.
-First, she said to precondition the car while it was still plugged into the wall, which is standard practice for EVs.
+First, she said to precondition the car while it was still plugged into the wall, which is standard practice for electric cars.
 Basically, you want to warm up the battery and the car interior while you’re drawing power from the electrical grid instead of the car’s own battery.
 So I did that.
-Second, she said it would be much more efficient to stay warm using the heated seats and steering wheel instead of heating the entire cabin though the air vents.
+Second, she said it would be much more efficient to stay warm using the heated seats and steering wheel instead of heating the entire cabin through the air vents.
 I did that also, to an extent.

 I did use the heated seats and steering wheel, but I also tried to keep the cabin warm enough that even backseat passengers would be comfortable, so I played around with using only the footwell heating as well as the full-on blast from the footwell and dashboard vents, toggling between 70 and 75 degrees.
 Beyond the heat, I tried to replicate the in-traffic experience as much as possible, driving around the block a few times over the half day to simulate spurts of moving traffic, using the lights and radio at certain intervals, and even turning the car off for periods of 15-30 minutes a handful of times to conserve energy.

-Here’s how the battery range held up in three hour intervals:
+Here’s how the battery range held up in three-hour intervals:

 - 6 a.m.: 100% charge, 186 miles of range, outside temperature 13 degrees